 All licensed and registered entities must comply with USDA-APHIS regulations, including recordkeeping and published standards of care.
 These standards deal with humane handling, shelter, space requirements, feeding, watering, sanitation, ventilation, veterinary care, and transport.
 (AWA regulations are at 9 C.F.R. §1.1 et seq.)

 Oversight and Enforcement

-APHIS's Animal Care (AC) program oversees the AWA, under which approximately 10,300 facilities were licensed or registered in FY2008.
-That year, AC had total staff of approximately 200 and an annual budget of nearly \$21 million.
+APHIS's Animal Care (AC) program oversees the AWA, under which approximately 12,000 facilities were licensed or registered in FY2011.
+For 2012, AC had an annual budget of nearly \$28 million.